Haswitha-Ko/To-Do/README.md

 **Features**

--Task Reordering (Drag & Drop) – Easily rearrange tasks for better prioritization.
+- Task Reordering (Drag & Drop) – Easily rearrange tasks for better prioritization.
--Strikethrough for Completed Tasks – Tasks are automatically marked with a strikethrough when completed.
+- Strikethrough for Completed Tasks – Tasks are automatically marked with a strikethrough when completed.
-Auto-Sorting of Completed Tasks – Completed tasks are moved to the bottom of the list for better organization.
+- Auto-Sorting of Completed Tasks – Completed tasks are moved to the bottom of the list for better organization.
-Persistent Local Storage – Tasks are saved even after refreshing the page or closing the browser.
+- Persistent Local Storage – Tasks are saved even after refreshing the page or closing the browser.
-Mobile Responsive – Optimized for all screen sizes to ensure a seamless experience across devices.
+- Mobile Responsive – Optimized for all screen sizes to ensure a seamless experience across devices.

 **Tech Stack**